TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

     Set to ``GET`` by default.

 *Url*
     A web address to send request to.
+It can be defined directly or using a variable (if the ``Variable URL`` option is enabled).
 Set to “https://www.blend4web.com” by default.

 *Response Params*
     Specifies the variable to save the data received from the server.